-- Don’t expect perfection.
-There’s always an adjustment period that could take a few weeks.
-Don’t assume your dog has separation anxiety if he cries or whines.
+- Likewise, don’t assume your dog has separation anxiety if he cries or whines.
 He may just be testing you or he may just be a little anxious in the new place.
 Ignore the whining and he’ll most likely adjust.

 How about the rest of you?